ShawnZCode/CTC_Reporting_API/README.md

 ## Packages leveraged

-The requirements.txt will list all imports that need to be 'pip install'ed as they may not be included in the default install of python
+The list below will only indicate imports that need to be 'pip install'ed as they may not be included in the default install of python.
+However, as this list is only for reference for what and why, the real requirements should use (pip install -r requirements.txt) in order to be sure needed versions are not mismatched.

+- requests (for retrieving data from the CTC Api)
+- pydantic (Facilitates properly structured data)
+- sqlalchemy (the orm used to create/manage the database and it's connections)
+- logging (for generating the process logs)
+- tqdm (enables progress bar display at the command line)
+- json (eases parsing the json stream from the API)
+- pyodbc (facilitates connecting to and updating data in the SQL server)

 ## Updating the settings file(s)